ucbds-infra/otter-grader/docs/workflow/otter_generate/index.rst

     print_summary: true               # whether to print the grading summary
     print_score: true                 # whether to print out the submission score in the grading summary
     zips: false                       # whether zip files are being graded
+    channel_priority_strict: true     # whether to set conda's channel_priority config to strict in the setup.sh file

 ..
 END YAML TARGET